jkb-d/forest-softening-report/README.md

 - without optimization
 - with optimization

-In the first group the method called "DR1" is identified as the best from the perspective of performance measured by AUC.
+In the first group the method called "DR1" was identified in the previous research as the best from the perspective of performance of single trees measured by AUC.
 In the second group the method "optim_auc" is the winner;
 it uses the Nelder-Mead optimization with the objective function defined as the AUC computed from the training set.